 Exmoor Local Access Forum

-Chair: Alison Kent (Independent Member of the Forum)
+Chair: George Curry (Independent Member of the Forum)

 The Exmoor Local Access Forum is an independent statutory advisory body set up by Exmoor National Park Authority in 2002 under the Countryside and Rights of Way Act 2000.
 It held its first meeting in February 2003.
 The Forum's purpose is to advise the National Park Authority, Natural England, the two local highway authorities covering the area and other statutory bodies about improvement of public access to land for open-air recreation and enjoyment.
 In providing advice, the Forum must have regard to the needs of land management and conservation of the natural beauty of the landscape.
 The Forum meets twice a year and its membership includes two representatives of the Authority.